-Agency Funds are funds for which BCM acts as a trustee and has duty to hold and manage assets for the benefit of a specific beneficiary.
+Agency Funds are funds for which BCM acts as a trustee and has a duty to hold and manage assets for the benefit of a specific beneficiary.
 Funds held in an agency capacity are reported in temporarily restricted cash and cash equivalents, and the related agency liabilities are reported in other accrued liabilities.
-As of September 30, 2014 and 2013, agency funds held by BCM and the related liabilities totaled approximately \$15,000 and \$139,000, respectively (see Note 14).
+As of September 30, 2015 and 2014, agency funds held by BCM and the related liabilities totaled approximately \$42,000 and \$15,000, respectively (see Note 14).